Urch1234/alx-system_engineering-devops/0x00-shell_basics/README.md

-Command for listing hidden files
+Command to display long and file digits only